glennhenry/cs-notes/docs/compilers-and-programming-languages/15-compiler-optimization/compiler-optimization.md

 ### Dead Code Elimination

 Dead code refers code that will never be executed or code that has no impact on the program's behavior or output.
-This can be :
+This can be:

 - The unreachable piece of code after a return statement in a function.
 - Conditional that rely on constant which is known at compile-time, this mean we can calculate the result of the branch beforehand, further removing the conditional code.